SUPERCILEX/version-orchestrator/README.md

 ### For existing apps

-If your app already has an established version code, you can tell Version Master about it:
+If your app already has an established version code, you can tell Version Orchestrator about it:

 ```kt
 versionMaster {